The 2019 Convocation Convention, October 24-27, will be hosted by

 PRE-FILED RESOLUTIONS (continually updated)

-Nominees for Convocation Offices
+Nominees for Convocation Offices - the open positions are:

 The Annual Convocation Convention